skrollme/homebridge-eveatmo/README.md

 </pre>

-### Retrieve client id and secret
+### Retrieve _client_id_, _client_secret_ and _refresh_token_

 1. Register at http://dev.netatmo.com as a developer
 2. After successful registration create your own app by using the menu entry "CREATE AN APP"
 3. On the following page, enter a name for your app.
 Any name can be chosen.
-All other fields of the form (like callback url, etc.) can be left blank.
+All other fields of the form (like _callback_url_, etc.) can be left blank.
-4. After successfully submitting the form the overview page of your app should show client id and secret.
+4. After successfully submitting the form the overview page of your app should show _client_id_ and _client_secret_.
-5. Do an initial auth with the newly created app via the "Token generator" on your app's page https://dev.netatmo.com/apps/ to get a refresh token
+5. Do an initial auth with the newly created app via the "Token generator" on your app's page https://dev.netatmo.com/apps/ to get a _refresh_token_
 6. Add the _client_id_, the _client_secret_ and the _refresh_token_ to the config's _auth_-section
 7. The plugin will use the _refresh_token_ from the config to retrieve and refresh _auth_tokens_.
 It will also store newly retrieved tokens in a file (_netatmo-token.js_) in your homebridge config directory.
 If you delete the _netatmo-token.js_ file, you may have to regenerate a new _refresh_token_ like in step 5) if your initial _refresh_token_ (from the _config.json_) already has expired